ibm-cloud-docs/cephaas/block_storage_volume_sds_manage.md

 # Managing a block volume
 {: #managing-sds-block-volume}

 You can manage your Block Storage volume in the UI, from the CLI, or with the API.
-You can rename a volume, map volume to a host or increase the volume size.
+You can rename a volume, map a volume to a host or increase the volume size.
 {: shortdesc}

 ## Managing block volume in the UI